 Former and current students attest that participation in CTS is both empowering and liberating.
 It helps them develop self-esteem; tolerance; and a sense accomplishment, purpose and hope.
 They often describe their theology classes as a “sanctuary,” where they are free to express themselves, ask questions, practice constructive dialogue and build up spiritual community.
 Several students have gone on to be leaders and develop ministries within the prison.

-Finally, interactions between incarcerated persons and seminarians build awareness of issues surrounding criminal justice and incarceration, and contribute to God’s work of reconciliation in the world.
+In addition, interactions between incarcerated persons and seminarians build awareness of issues surrounding criminal justice and incarceration, and contribute to God’s work of reconciliation in the world.

-CTS is a yearlong program of theological education for selected inmates at Arrendale State Prison.
 To participate, inmates must have a GED or equivalent, have had no disciplinary problems within six months, and complete an application and interview.

 The curriculum is designed to help students cultivate leadership, interpretive and academic skills; articulate and understand their own theologies; and foster a supportive learning community.
 It requires students to successfully complete courses in Biblical foundations and theological foundations, three electives, and a capstone project.
 The electives, designed and taught by ATA graduate students, cover a wide variety of theological disciplines, such as Biblical studies, history, ethics, pastoral care, homiletics and feminist/womanist theology.

 The students’ schedules include a study-hall period each quarter.

 CTS maintains a theology library at Arrendale containing more than 2,000 books.